pydanny/pydanny.github.com/posts2014/04-24-fun-with-partials.rst

 My Demonstration of ``functools.partial``
 =========================================

 First, let's say we want to create a function that explicitly performs exponentiation_.
 This way we can get the squares_, cubes_, and other power operations on any number.
+This duplicates Python's built-in ``pow()`` function, but our version has the very nice addition of keyword arguments.

 .. _exponentiation: https://en.wikipedia.org/wiki/Exponentiation
 .. _squares: https://en.wikipedia.org/wiki/Square_(algebra)